 Yamashita Keigo Meijin-Honinbo (山下 敬吾, born September 6, 1978 in Asahikawa, Hokkaido Prefecture, Japan) up to now is by far the most successful student from the go school run by Kikuchi Yasuro.

 In August 2010, after winning the Honinbo title, he changed his name to Dowa (道吾).
-Japanese go media uses the form Yamashita Dowa Honinbo, while Honinbo Dowa (本因坊 道吾) is also considered correct as long as he holds the title.
+Japanese go media uses the form Yamashita Dowa Honinbo, while Honinbo Dowa (本因坊 道吾) is also considered correct as long as he holds the title (he eventually lost it to Iyama Yuta in 2012).
 The Nihon Ki-in still prefers to refer to him with his earlier name.

 Yamashita's spectacular style has renewed interest in the game of go.
 A short resume:

 - Born 1978-09-06 in Asahikawa City

 - 7-dan in 2000

 - 1998: 23rd Shinjin-O (King of The New Stars Title)

 - 1999: 14th NEC Shun'ei (New Stars Hayago), 24th Shinjin-O